V0lk3n/Pico-BackDroid/README.md

 # Pico-BackDroid

 Pico-BackDroid is a python script that install an APK payload on an android device with HID injection.
 For CircuitPython on Raspberry Pi Pico.

+I created this project for fun, and up my knowledges.
+After getting fun with Pico-Ducky, I decided to make a project myself against Android.

+Use it ethicaly!

 ## Tested Devices